The local manager: the keystone in agile transformation

 The self-sufficiency and responsibility of the production teams are now greater.
 Decision-making is all the more decentralized.
 Top management remains responsible for the strategic vision, middle management for its operational implementation, while the production team becomes fully responsible for the “how”.

 The change is thus a major one for the local managers.
 In the past, they were responsible for organizing and planning out their employees’ teams.
 Today, they give their teams more freedom to find answers to the needs stated.
 They guide their team members as they raise questions and try to find their way.
-They support the collective in turning the solutions devised by their subordinates into action.
+In parallel, they support the collective in turning the solutions devised by their subordinates into action.
 This means they have to show confidence and know-how to let go.

 It can be difficult for them to get a hold on this greater responsibility at first.
 The reluctance can come from the individual to whom power is delegated, but also be lodged within the various layers of management.
 Managers play a central part in changing habits, including their own.
 They have to come to terms with losing some of their decision-making power and keep careful watch over their own behavior and that of their hierarchy so as not to disrupt the work of their teams.
 In this sense, they will have to evangelize to an extent, so that people can understand and apply the principles of agility.
 The managers’ role is thus one of leader-servant.